-The BaseCommand.execute() method sets the hardcoded en-us locale because the commands shipped with Django perform several tasks (for example, user-facing content rendering and database population) that require a system-neutral string language (for which we use en-us).
+By default, the BaseCommand.execute() method sets the hardcoded ‘en-us’ locale because some commands shipped with Django perform several tasks (for example, user-facing content rendering and database population) that require a system-neutral string language (for which we use ‘en-us’).

 from django.core.management.base import BaseCommand, CommandError from django.utils import translation class Command(BaseCommand): ... can_import_settings = True def handle(self, *args, **options): # Activate a fixed locale, e.g. Russian translation.activate('ru') # Or you can activate the LANGUAGE_CODE # chosen in the settings: # #from django.conf import settings #translation.activate(settings.LANGUAGE_CODE) # Your command logic here # ... translation.deactivate()

-Take into account though, that system management commands typically have to be very careful about running in non-uniform locales, so:
+When working on the scenarios described above though, take into account that system management commands typically have to be very careful about running in non-uniform locales, so you might need to: